kathleenfwang/foodieblogposts/README.md

 # The Foodie Blog
+RESTful Food Blog app following CRUD functionality.
+Allows a user to create, read, update, and delete their posts.

 ## Live Demo

-RESTful Food Blog app following CRUD functionality (create,read, update, and destroy).
 To see the app in action, go to [http://thefoodieblog.herokuapp.com/](http://thefoodieblog.herokuapp.com/)

 ## Features